iktakahiro/dddpy/README.md

 DTO (Data Transfer Object) is a good practice to isolate domain objects from the infrastructuer layer.

 On a minimum MVC architecture, models often inherit a base class provided by a O/R Mappaer.
 But in that case, the domain layer would be dependent on the outer layer.
-The same can be said for Python applications using SqlAlchemy.
+The same can be said for Python applications using SQLAlchemy.

 To solve this problem, we can simply set two rules:

-1. A Domain layer classes (such as an Entity or a Value Object) **DO NOT** extend SqlAlchemy Base class.
+1. A Domain layer classes (such as an Entity or a Value Object) **DO NOT** extend SQLAlchemy Base class.
 2. A Data transfer Objects extend the O/R mapper class.

 ### UoW (Unit of Work)